Bioavailability and CBD

 In the first moment we will define some pharmacological terms that will help us throughout the text to understand much better the complex concepts that will help us choose the ideal dosage.

 Its etymology already gives us a clue as to what this branch of science can treat.
-On the one hand “Pharych” tells us that it is related to Pharmacology and “Kinetics” we can deduce that it has to do with something that is in motion.
+On the one hand “Pharmaco” tells us that it is related to Pharmacology and “Kinetics” we can infer that it has to do with something that is in motion.
 Indeed, Pharmacokinetics studies how drugs move through our body, from entering to leaving our body.

 It refers to where a substance enters our organism.
 It can be intravenous, oral, topical, rectal, etc…